olanikeowo/LITA_CAPSTONE_SALES_PERFORMANCE_PROJECT/README.md

 ###  EXPLORATORY DATA ANALYSIS
  The goal of this analysis is to produce an interactive PowerBI dashboard that highlights the following findings;
  1. Using Excel to Perform:
-    i.
-An initial exploratory of the Sales Data,using pivot tables to summarize;
+  - An initial exploratory of the Sales Data,using pivot tables to summarize;
     - Total Sales by Product
     - Total Sales by Region and
     - Total Sales by Month.
-   ii.
-Using Excel formulas to calculate metrics such as:
+  - Using Excel formulas to calculate metrics such as:
     - Average Sales per product
     - Total Revenue by Region
-  iii.
-Create any other interesting report.
+  - Create any other interesting report.
 2. Using SQL,write queries to extract key insight based on the follwing questions:
-   i.
-Retrieve the total sales for each product category ii.
-Find the number of Sales transaction in each Region iii.
-Find the highest-selling product by total sales values iv.
-Calulate total revenue per product
+    - Retrieve the total sales for each product category
+    - Find the number of Sales transaction in each Region
+    - Find the highest-selling product by total sales values
+    - Calulate total revenue per product
-   v.
-Calculate monthly Sales totals for the current year. vi.
-Find the Top 5 customers by total purchase amount vii.
-Calculate the percentage of total sales contributed by each region viii.
-Identfy products with no sales in the last quarter
+    - Calculate monthly Sales totals for the current year.
+    - Find the Top 5 customers by total purchase amount
+    - Calculate the percentage of total sales contributed by each region
+    - Identfy products with no sales in the last quarter
 3. Using PowerBI: Create a dashboard that visualizes the insights found in Excel and SQL.The dashboard should include a Sales Overview,Top-Performance products and Regional breakdown.